JavaGT/wearetheuniversity.org/source/blog/2017/03/03/call-for-vice-chancellor-to-take-action.md

 ‘Auckland University European Students' Association’ a stall in orientation week.
-Slogans and material posted on the group's Facebook page strongly point towards an objective of promoting ‘white pride’.  </p>
+Slogans and material posted on the group's Facebook page strongly point towards an objective of promoting ‘white pride’.<p>

 <p>The
 Auckland University Students’ Association (AUSA) has